 This is something I came across one day on the web.
 I read through them and found I’ve accepted many of these rules long ago.
-I used them in professional capacity with ethical intent to maintain momentum in large projects.
-The rules are:
+They are defined as Coyotes Rules.
+They are:

 - Take the initiative – Don’t wait for the answer from the top, it’s rarely available.